JackieMaw/AdventOfCode/python/Day19_Walkthrough.md

 1. Take the first cube and use it as the center of our puzzle space.
 2. Take the next cube from the pile and try to fit it somewhere in the puzzle space.
 You might need to rotate it 23 times to see if it will fit.
-3. If it does fit, add it to our puzzle space and make a note of where you put it.
+3. If it does fit, add it to our puzzle space.
+Also, make a note of where you put it because you'll need this information for Part Two.
 4. If it doesn't fit anywhere, put it aside to try again later.
 5. If you still have more cubes left to try, go to step 2.